 This was an especially busy cycle for both technology-adoption and language-specific teacher training summer institutes, with offerings for teachers and administrators working with Chinese, Korean, and Samoan, most with a heavy technological emphasis.
 Reading in a Foreign Language, an international refereed journal originally founded as a print journal in 1983 in England, moved online under the administration of NFLRC.

 Foreign language program evaluation, language assessment, Online Cafés and certificates, and pragmatics projects continued to make advances, giving rise to conferences, workshops, and other events related to these topics.
 The three online journals continued to have a major presence in their respective fields.
-In particular, Language Documentation & Conservation hosted, along with NFLRC, its second and third well-attended semi-annual symposiums.
-The fourth is scheduled for 2015.
+The biennial International Conference on Language Documentation & Conservation (ICLDC) debuted during the last grant cycle in 2009 and continued growing in size and prominence in the field during this grant cycle.
+Language for Specific Purposes (LSP) was the focus of two summer institutes as well as the 7th Technology & Chinese Language Teaching Conference, which the NFLRC hosted in 2012.